mikexie360/Coding-Challenge-S21/README.md

 This python script mainly uses the Biopython library and the reportlab library. genbankParser.py uses the Biopython library for parsing the genbank files and creating the drawings and image.
 The reportlab library generates the colors for the image.

 ## How I solved Question One
-I solve coding challenges by first reading the challenge carefully and researching topics the challenge introduces.
-In this case, I do not know what a genbank file and circular genome map were when first starting the challenge.
+I solved coding challenge by first carefully reading the instructions and then researching the topics the challenge introduced.
+In this case, I did not know what a genbank file and circular genome map were when I first started the challenge.
 I researched what genbank files were and what a circular genome map looked like.

 Once I have done my research on the initial topic, I work out what my code needs to do to successfully solve the coding challenge.
 My code would need to take in a .gb file as input and parse it, and then output an image file of a circular genome map.